aftab-hassan/IoTHubSdkInterface/README.md

 		Serial	API use case	API Signature	API Description
 	1	Add a device

+		Note : This API requires that you spin up an IoT hub prior to adding a device.

 		async Task<DeviceInfo> AddDeviceAsync (Endpoint endpoint) - Add a device given the IoT hub connection string and device id.